binwiederhier/ntfy/docs/subscribe/cli.md

 !!! info
     The **ntfy CLI is not required to send or receive messages**.
 You can instead [send messages with curl](../publish.md), and even use it to [subscribe to topics](api.md).
 It may be a little more convenient to use the ntfy CLI than writing your own script.
-Or it may not be.
 It all depends on the use case. 😀

 ## Install + configure
-To install the ntfy CLI, simply follow the steps outlined on the [install page](../install.md).
+To install the ntfy CLI, simply **follow the steps outlined on the [install page](../install.md)**.
 The ntfy server and client are the same binary, so it's all very convenient.
 After installing, you can (optionally) configure the client by creating `~/.config/ntfy/client.yml` (for the non-root user), or `/etc/ntfy/client.yml` (for the root user).
 You can find a [skeleton config](https://github.com/binwiederhier/ntfy/blob/main/client/client.yml) on GitHub.